EarthquakeNPP: A Benchmark for Earthquake Forecasting with Neural Point Processes: Introduction

 \section{Introduction}

 Operational earthquake forecasting by global governmental organisations such as the US Geological Survey (USGS) necessitates the development of models which can forecast the times and locations of damaging earthquakes.
-While model development is ongoing in the seismology community, recent improvements have relied upon refinement of a spatio-temporal point process model known as the Epidemic-Type Aftershock Sequence (ETAS) model \citep{ogata1988statistical,ogata1998space}, despite significant growth in available data \citep{takanami2003hi,shelly201715,ross2019searching,white2019detailed,mousavi2020earthquake,tan2021machine,mousavi2023machine}.
+While model development is ongoing in the seismology community, recent progress has relied upon refinement of a spatio-temporal point process model known as the Epidemic-Type Aftershock Sequence (ETAS) model \citep{ogata1988statistical,ogata1998space}.
+This continued reliance on a low-dimensional parametric framework stands in contrast to the substantial growth in available earthquake data \citep{takanami2003hi,shelly201715,ross2019searching,white2019detailed,mousavi2020earthquake,tan2021machine,mousavi2023machine}.

 In contrast, the machine learning community has offered promising advancements over classical point process models like ETAS with Neural Point Process (NPP) models, showcasing greater flexibility \citep{du2016recurrent, omi2019fully, shchur2019intensity, jia2019neural, chen2021neural,zhou2022neural,zhou2024automatic}.
 While some initial benchmarking of these models has been conducted on an earthquake dataset in Japan, these experiments lack relevance for stakeholders in the seismology community.
-The benchmark omits the largest earthquake sequence from the region, introduces data leakage with non-sequential train-test splits, and doesn't compare against state-of-the-art models like ETAS.
+The benchmark omits the largest earthquake sequence from the region, introduces data leakage with non-sequential train-test splits, and does not compare against state-of-the-art models like ETAS.

 Here, we introduce EarthquakeNPP: a curated collection of datasets designed for benchmarking NPP models in earthquake forecasting, accompanied by a state-of-the-art benchmark model.
 These datasets are derived from publicly available raw data, which we process and configure within our platform to facilitate meaningful forecasting experiments relevant to stakeholders in the seismology community.
 Covering various regions of California, these datasets represent typical forecasting zones and encompass data commonly utilized by forecast issuers.
 Moreover, employing modern techniques, some datasets include smaller magnitude earthquakes, exploring the potential of numerous small events to enhance forecasting performance through flexible NPPs.
 To unify efforts, we present an operational-level implementation of the ETAS model alongside the datasets, serving as the benchmark for NPPs.